-The Company partners with NGO’s (Non-Governmental Organizations) and multi-stakeholder groups to develop and maintain processes and tools to identify potential risk and to help in the reduction of human rights violations in the supply chain.
+FCA US works with NGO’s (Non-Governmental Organizations) and multi-stakeholder groups to develop and maintain processes and tools to identify potential risk and to help in the reduction of human rights violations in the supply chain.

-Additional training and tools are in development for 2012 and will be available at no cost to suppliers through our eSupplier Connect Portal, the required communication channel for all Company suppliers.
+We continue to develop and provide additional training and tools which will be available at no cost to suppliers through our eSupplier Connect Portal, the required communication channel for all FCA US suppliers and through our course offerings during Supplier Training Week, which is conducted several times each year.
 In addition, anyone who has identified potential problems can contact our Sustainability Group at email@example.com